codemeistre/shared/packages/noop/README.md

 ### NPM

-If you're using NPM v8, you can override that package by another one using the [overrides feature](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#overrides) along with [URLs as dependencies feature](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#urls-as-dependencies) by adding this entry to your `package.json`:
+If you're using NPM v8, you can override that package by another one using the [overrides feature](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#overrides) along with [URLs as dependencies feature](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#urls-as-dependencies) (which requires Git) by adding this entry to your `package.json`:

 ```
 "overrides": {